 Over the next few days additional information came out about the fire fight.
 That information showed us how close the fire came to burning so many homes and how the preventative measures taken by the forest service in conjunction with the county made all the difference in the outcome of this wildfire.

-If you own a property in Summit County, or in any area at risk to wildfires, defensible spaces is so important.
+If you own a property in any area at risk to wildfires, defensible spaces is so important.
 Take on the responsibility to ensure you have defensible space around your property.
 Even in a condo complex, you can bring it up with the HOA or talk to the county or forest service.
 For information on what you need to do to create defensible space around your home, visit firewise.org.
-Eliminate ladder fuels, prune bushes and trees, and use fire resistant materials on your home, it’s worth the time and effort if a wildfire ever comes knocking at your door.
+Eliminate ladder fuels, prune bushes and trees, and use fire resistant materials on your home.
+This work is worth the time and effort if a wildfire ever comes knocking at your door.

 Thank you to all the people involved in the firefighting efforts on the Buffalo Mountain Fire!